dinhomathias/Amc/Frequently-requested-design-patterns.md

     add_user_to_my_database(update.effective_user)
 ```

 Note the difference in this example compared to the previous ones.
 Here we don't raise `ApplicationHandlerStop`.
-This type of handlers is known as _shallow handler_ or _silent handler_.
+These type of handlers are known as _shallow handlers_ or _silent handlers_.
 These type of handlers handle the update and also allow it to be handled by other common handlers like `CommandHandler` or `MessageHandler`.
 In other words, they don't block the other handlers.

 Now let us solve the specific use cases.
 All you need to do is modify your `callback` as required. 😉